Updated: September 1, 2022

 None of the available vaccines contain live virus and the vaccines will not cause COVID-19.
 There is nothing to indicate that the vaccines will cause MS. For children and adolescents with MS, the vaccines are not likely to trigger an MS relapse or have any impact on long-term disease progression.
 The risk of getting COVID-19 far outweighs any risk of having an MS relapse from the vaccine.

 Any vaccine can cause side effects, including a fever.
 A fever can make MS symptoms worse temporarily, but they should return to prior levels after the fever is gone.
-Even if side effects occur, it’s important to get the second dose of the mRNA vaccines for them to be effective.
+Even if side effects occur, it’s important to get all the doses required for your vaccine for it to be effective.

 Children and adolescents who use medications to manage MS and related disorders should be vaccinated

 Some medications used for MS and related disorders may affect responses to the vaccines.
 Coordinating the timing of vaccine administration with these DMTs may provide the best vaccine response.
+Given the potential serious health consequences of COVID-19, getting the vaccine as soon as possible may be more important than optimally timing the vaccine with your DMT.
 Work with your MS healthcare provider to determine the best schedule for you.
 Review our guidance on timing MS medications with these vaccines.

 Individuals consulted in the development of this guidance